Cannabis Licensing Law

 Important Update: Our office no longer assists with the obtaining local and state licenses for industry professionals.
 The following content is informational in purpose and intended to provide context to the reader for cases that have been filed or evolved into criminal charges.

-California’s long-awaiting regulatory scheme provides many opportunities for cannabis entrepreneurs to enter a formerly prohibited market.
-Since 2018, California allow designated several agencies with the authority to oversee cannabis (marijuana) business activities in the following sectors: cultivation, manufacturing, distribution, retail, laboratory testing, and microbusinesses.
+California’s long-awaiting cannabis licensing and regulatory scheme provides many opportunities for entrepreneurs to enter a formerly prohibited market.
+Since 2018, California allow designated several agencies with the authority to oversee cannabis (marijuana) business activities in a handful of specialized sectors.
+Cannabis Licensing includes: cultivation, manufacturing, distribution, retail, laboratory testing, and microbusinesses.
 Essentially, cannabis licensing law was born and is still in its infancy.
 The following are some important distinctions for anyone considering investing or operating in the industry.

 It cannot be understated that the state regulatory scheme is a dual-license structure for purposes of full compliance.
 In other words, local (city or county) laws must be complied with in order to effectively support the state license you wish to engage in.
 That’s why it’s incredibly important to check within the geographic area you intend to do business in on whether your exact activity is supported by local law.

 Cannabis License for Extraction/Manufacturing